Project Analyzer terminology

 Dead but exposed

-A piece of code is dead, but it's also exposed to other projects.
+This is code is status unknown, sort of.
+A piece of code was found to be unused, but it's also exposed to other projects.
 It's impossible to decide if the code is actually dead or not without analyzing all of the possible projects that may use it.
-Project Analyzer hides dead code problems for exposed code by default.
-You can enable them in Problem options.
-Use this option in a multi-project analysis.

 May execute by external call